feross/arch/README.md

 determine if the user is on a 32-bit vs. 64-bit operating system to offer the right app installer.

-The `os.arch()` method returns a string identifying the operating system CPU architecture *for which the Node.js binary was compiled*. **In the browser, the operating system CPU architecture itself is returned, as opposed to merely the architecture of the browser.**
+In Node.js, the `os.arch()` method (and `process.arch` property) returns a string identifying the operating system CPU architecture **for which the Node.js binary was compiled**.

+This is not the same as the **operating system CPU architecture**.
+For example, you can run Node.js 32-bit on a 64-bit OS.
+In that situation, `os.arch()` will return a misleading 'x86' (32-bit) value, instead of 'x64' (64-bit).

+Use this package to get the actual operating system CPU architecture.

+**BONUS: This package works in the browser too.**

 ## install